 The toppling barrels gag is a classic dark ride staple.
-It should come as no surprise, therefore, that the dark ride masters at Sally Corporation developed the Justice League attraction in conjunction with Six Flags.
+It should come as no... surprise, therefore, that the dark ride masters at Sally Corporation developed the Justice League attraction in conjunction with Six Flags.
 Known for more basic shooter rides, such as the Scooby-Doo Ghost Blasters that it built for several parks, Justice League represents a major leap forward in story-based attractions for Sally.
-A couple of years ago, the ride designer developed a similar Justice League 4-D ride for Warner Bros.
+Prior to the Six Flags attractions, the designer developed a similar Justice League 4-D ride for Warner Bros.
 Movie World in Australia.

 Disconnect Between Virtual and Reality

 According to Les Hudson, VP of design for Six Flags, the chain had set its sights on bringing motion-based dark rides to its parks soon after the Spider-Man attraction debuted.
 "It's been in the incubator for about 10 years," he says.
 "It was only recently that the right players came together along with the technology and more affordable price points."

 Since Six Flags is clearly aiming for a Spider-Man-level attraction, it's apt to make comparisons.
 The quality of the media can be one of the potential downfalls of media-based attractions.
 When the image suffers, the level of immersion is dialed back.